 Teen pregnancy has substantial health, economic, and social costs.
 Pregnant teenagers are more likely to experience miscarriages, maternal illness (preeclampsia, hypertension, etc.), stillbirth, and neonatal death.
-Teenage mothers are also more likely to drop out of school and never return in order to raise a child.
+Teenage mothers are also more likely to drop out of school and never return to raise a child.
 Teen mothers, therefore, often lack a high school diploma, let alone a college degree, and will likely face unemployment and poverty.
 Children of teen pregnancies are sometimes forced into foster care if the mother cannot care for them, where teenage females are twice as likely to become pregnant, creating a cycle.

 Teen birth rates are measured as the number of births per 1,000 women between the ages of 15 and 19.

-Arkansas has the highest teen birth rate of 30.4 births per 1,000 women.
+Arkansas has the highest teen birth rate of 30.0 births per 1,000 women.
 Arkansas is one of the most conservatively religious states in the country.
-Despite being the highest in the country, Arkansas’s birth rate has seen a significant decline in recent years, dropping from 59.1 in 2005, to 39.5 in 2014, and finally to 30.4 in 2018.
+Despite being the highest in the country, Arkansas’s birth rate has seen a significant decline in recent years, dropping from 59.1 in 2005 to 39.5 in 2014 and finally to 30.0 in 2019.

 8. New Mexico

 New Mexico’s teen birth rate of 24.4 births per 1,000 women is the eighth-highest in the United States.
 55.1% of female teens ages 15 to 19 in New Mexico are Hispanic, and 81% of the teens that gave birth in 2017 were Hispanic.
 New Mexico has a child poverty rate of 25.9%, which is a large contributing factor to teen pregnancies.
 New Mexico’s teen birth rate is still declining, however, and in 2015, the public savings due to the decline in the teen birth rate total $38 million.